 Financing Options for Breast Augmentation Costs

 We understand that not all patients can pay for breast augmentation out-of-pocket.
-Breast implant surgery can cost thousands, so it makes sense that a payment plan might be more feasible in many cases.
+Breast implant cost thousands, so it makes sense that a payment plan might be more feasible in many cases.

-Here are a few payment options that our New Jersey practice accepts — as well as a note on how breast augmentation may be paid for by health insurance in certain cases.
+Here are a few payment options that our New Jersey plastic surgery practice accepts — as well as a note on how breast augmentation may be paid for by health insurance in certain cases.

 Payment by Credit Card